Chapter 5 Guided Practice Problems

 Cost-plus contracts are used because long-term project costs can be difficult to estimate beforehand.
 They also have the advantage of mitigating some perverse incentives.
 Setting a fixed overall contract amount, as opposed to a cost-plus contract, can motivate the seller to cut costs in an unacceptable way, since this will maximize short-term profits.

 For cost-plus contracts, overhead reimbursement is the trickiest part.
 Direct costs, by definition, are relatively easy to trace and reimburse.
-Fixed profit margins or dollar amounts are also relatively calculate and are determined by negotiation at the beginning of the contract.
+Fixed profit margins or dollar amounts are also relatively easy to calculate and are determined by negotiation at the beginning of the contract.
 Overhead costs, though, can be a source of disagreement because they are only applied to individual product units.
 How much overhead each product unit is actually responsible for cannot realistically be known.

 Therefore much of the work in negotiating a cost-plus contracts involves measuring and negotiating over the selling firm’s overhead rate.
 Activity-based costing can improve these measurements and negotiations.
 The buying firm has more peace of mind that applied overhead amounts are not arbitrary.
 The selling firm has more peace of mind that it will be fairly reimbursed for overhead costs it really has incurred.